A physical basis for cosmological correlators from cuts: Further examples (including loops) via direct computation

 \section{Further examples (including loops) via direct computation}

 In this appendix, we elaborate on how to construct the gauge transformation that splits the twisted cohomology into a physical and unphysical subspace (appendix \ref{app:3siteDegenBlock}).
-Then we apply the methods of section \ref{sec:3SitePed} to the 4-site chain (appendix \ref{app:4SiteChain}), 4-site star (appendix \ref{app:4SiteStar}) and 1-loop 3-gon (appendix \ref{app:3Site1Loop}).
-Using the intersection matrix, we demonstrate that the full cohomologies with dimensions 213, 312 and 99 reduce to a physical basis with 64, 64 and 50 elements in agreement with both kinematic flow \cite{Arkani-Hamed:2023bsv, Arkani-Hamed:2023kig, Hang:2024xas, Baumann:2024mvm} and \cite{Hang:2024xas}.
-The DEQs for the 4-site chain and 1-loop 3-gon can be found in the \texttt{Mathematica} files at the \texttt{github} repository \github.
+Then we apply the methods of section \ref{sec:3SitePed} to the 4-site chain (appendix \ref{app:4SiteChain}), the 4-site star (appendix \ref{app:4SiteStar}) and the 1-loop 3-gon (appendix \ref{app:3Site1Loop}) graphs.
+Using the intersection matrix, we demonstrate that the corresponding full cohomologies with dimensions 213, 312 and 99 reduce to a physical basis with 64, 64 and 50 elements, respectively, in agreement with both the kinematic flow algorithm \cite{Arkani-Hamed:2023bsv, Arkani-Hamed:2023kig, Hang:2024xas, Baumann:2024mvm} and those obtained from a time integral perspective \cite{He:2024olr}.
+The DEQs for the 4-site chain and the 1-loop 3-gon can be found in the \texttt{Mathematica} files at the \texttt{github} repository \github.